 It isn’t debatable, Winter is the undefeated titleholder for worst season ever.
 It’s also a very overlooked setting in video games.
-Austin Walker at Waypoint wrote a really good piece last week regarding seasons in games and while I agree seasons are also underused in games Winter, specifically, is a setting too often overlooked.
+Austin Walker at Waypoint wrote a really good piece last week regarding seasons in games, and Winter is a setting too often overlooked.

-Playing Frozen Wilds—the very good Horizon: Zero Dawn DLC—its got me thinking a lot about winter.
-As its name suggests, it takes place in a winter setting.
+Playing Frozen Wilds—the very good Horizon: Zero Dawn DLC—it’s got me thinking a lot about winter.
+As the title suggests, it takes place in a winter setting.
 You enter the settlement of Daytower in the early part of the DLC; an area that stretches white as far as the eye can see.
 The nearly blood-red sun is setting in the background casting a picturesque beam of light atop the snow-capped mountains.
-I want to live here.
+This looks like a really nice place to live.

-Skyrim also gets it right.
-Obviously, since Skyrim is set in the northern region of Tamriel there is a lot of snow, but the contrast to grayer and greener areas like Falkreath make landscapes like Winterhold and Solitude so profoundly unique and interesting.
-Like Tall Trees with bears, the winter settings of Skyrim also provide opportunities to introduce a variety of frost-focused foes like frost trolls and frostbite spiders.
+Skyrim also gets the Winter setting right.
+Obviously since Skyrim is set in the northern region of Tamriel there is a lot of snow, but the contrast to more grey and greener areas like Falkreath make landscapes like Winterhold and Solitude so profoundly unique and picturesque.
+Like Tall Trees with bears, the winter settings of Skyrim also provide opportunities to introduce a variety of enemies that compliment the terrain, like frost trolls and frostbite spiders.
 Why aren’t more games doing this?

 I can’t help but continue thinking how not addressing Winter in games is a missed opportunity.
-It gives a world a stronger pulse, it looks real cool, and it shakes up the ways a game can kill you.
-In my case, it was always the frost troll.
+It gives a world a different kind of pulse, welcomes interesting survival elements, and basically shakes up the ways a video game can kill you.
+In my case it was always the frost troll.